-In Dipole mode the 8200e SR and 4200e SR produces ambience with minimal localization (best for most movies and video soundtracks) and more localizable sound in the Bipole mode (preferred for some music recordings).
+In Dipole mode the 4400 SR's produce ambience with minimal localization (best for most movies and video soundtracks), and more localizable sound in the Bipole mode (preferred for some music recordings).
 Switching between Dipole and Bipole mode is easily accomplished using a toggle switch conveniently located under one of the speaker's grilles.
 Please note that the vast majority of the time in movies and TV broadcasts the surround speakers are called upon to reproduce the environmental sounds that are used as cues to help get you immersed in the scene on the screen.
-We strongly recommend that (if the speakers are properly positioned directly to the sides or rear of the listening area) you set them to Dipole mode, as this is undoubtedly the best and most practical way to create such an involving and believable soundfield at home.